Reviews You Can Rely On

 • Durability & Safety (15% weighting)

-This review is lead by Senior Review Editor, Maggie Nichols.
+Senior Review Editor Maggie Nichols heads up this review.
 Even before the restrictions of the COVID pandemic set in, Maggie was an at-home fitness enthusiast.
 She has made it a priority to incorporate a wide variety of exercises into her routine — none of which involve a gym membership.
 From running several days a week and practicing yoga in her office to lifting free weights and doing calisthenics in her garage, she's always on the move.
 For this review, she also enlisted the help of several friends and family members to test the range and options of each model.
 Maggie has been testing gear and home goods for GearLab since 2017.

 We anchored up to anything we could in order to really get a sense...